googlegenomics/gcp-variant-transforms/gcp_variant_transforms/testing/data/vcf/README.md

 call with `POS = 1234567` is designed to be merged for `merge1.vcf` and `merge2.vcf`.

-`infer-undefined-header-fields.vcf` is used to test the case where INFO and FORMAT field are not defined in VCF header.
+`infer-header-fields.vcf` is used to test the case where some INFO and FORMAT field are not defined in VCF header.
+Also, it contains conflicting header definition and field values.
+To be more specific, `AF` from INFO is defined as `Number=A, Type=Integer`, but in the second variant record it only provides one value for two alternates, and it is a float value.
+For the FORMAT, `DP` is defined as `Type=Integer`, but one value of DP field is float in the last variant record.

 `incompatible-field-value.vcf` is used to test the case where values provided for the fields does not match the definition.
 Checkout fields `NS` and `DB`.